nathanialaodell/skeetersweeper/README.md

 ------------------------------------------------------------------------

-> [!TIP]
+> [!NOTE]
 > Even when only retaining .bil files, PRISM dailies can range from 50-100MB in size depending on the type of variable being extracted.

-Currently, the R 'prism' function does not have an option to download daily climate variables at 800m resolution.
+Currently, the R 'prism' package does not have an option to download daily climate variables at 800m resolution.
 This function works around this by using command line operations within R to scrape their web service.

 Note that although download times for individual files is very short, this function forces a 2 second sleep between download requests to avoid overloading PRISM servers.